 The EDC receives all of the main publications of the institutions and agencies of the European Union.
 However in recent years the distribution of these documents by Brussels has become more selective.
 Of late, the EDC has been investing in books and now boasts of a sizeable collection of monographs on titles related to European politics, economics, law, international relations, climate change and research methods, amongst others.

 The library is situated in the Institute for European Studies and is open to all.
-However members of the public should contact us on (356) 2340 3386 before visiting the library to ensure that the material required is available.
+However members of the public should contact us on +356 2340 3386 before visiting the library to ensure that the material required is available.
 Questions and requests can be submitted by email.

 As of 2011, lists of new books and publications received are sent out to the EDC's contact network, detailing the title and a short summary of each new book or publication.
-To join this mailing list please email us here.
-The complete compliation of new arrivals lists is acessible in this page.
+Also, books and other important publications present in the EDC are catalogued in the UM's HyDi catalogue.